microsoft/powercat-automation-kit/site/content/contribution/authoring.md

 ### **Question** Why was Hugo selected?

-[Hugo](https://gohugo.io/) is a popular static site generator that allows content of the Automation Kit starter documentation to be transformed to static HTML that can be hosted in GitHub Pages
+[Hugo](https://gohugo.io/) is a popular static site generator that allows content of the {{<product-name>}} starter documentation to be transformed to static HTML that can be hosted in GitHub Pages

 ### **Question** Why did you not select some other static site generator?